andersManden/canvasspinner/README.md

 # Credits

-This library has been build upon the math and particle library created and taught by Keith Peters.
-So special shout out to Keith, peace!
+This library has been build upon the utils and particle library created by Keith Peters in the coding math video series.